Is the UNT Health Science Center PA Program accredited?

 How competitive is it to gain an interview?

 Typically between 10 and 15% of applicants are invited to interview.
 Selection for an interview is based on information provided in the application, including academic and personal achievements.
-Interviews are structured to evaluate a candidate’s interpersonal skills, communication skills, time management skills, and other professional characteristics including motivation for entry into the PA career field.
+Interviews are structured to evaluate a candidate’s interpersonal skills, communication skills, time management skills, and other professional characteristics including motivation for entry into the PA career field and teamwork.

 What are the characteristics of an ideal candidate?